Skip to content

 krayne get -n ml-team

-# JSON output for scripting
+# JSON output for scripting (global option goes before the subcommand)

-krayne get --output json
+krayne -o json get

 krayne get output